 MHSA-funded multi-disciplinary teams will provide most of the services.
 The multidisciplinary teams include a psychiatrist, nurse, mental health clinicians, consumers, and personal services coordinators.
-The service team will reflect the ethnic and cultural make-up of the tenants.
+The service and support team will have culturally competent staff that will reflect the ethnic and cultural make-up of the tenants.
 While all services will be voluntary, residence are encouraged to participate in a range of mental health and support services which will be offered and provided to all MHSA eligible tenants who express desire for such services.

 The Supportive Services Program will include an approach to individual goal/service planning that includes but is not limited to: assessment and evaluation, crisis intervention and mental health services, case management, peer support, service coordination for needs such as emergency assistance with food and clothing, assistance in accessing benefits, independent living skills development, transportation assistance, money management and financial education, medical assessment, substance abuse treatment, employment services and opportunities, and community inclusion.
-Other services are available as needed.
+Other services will be available as needed.

-Housing & Support Services will occur primarily on-site and occur with a frequency that is individually determined but no less than weekly.
+Housing & Support Services will occur primarily on-site with a frequency that is individually determined but no less than weekly.
 Transportation may be provided or arranged to off-site services, as needed.
 Housing & Supportive Services team will also assist tenants in accessing outside services.
 Assertive engagement focusing on development of trusting, supportive relationships will be provided to those individuals who initially decline services.

 The Housing & Support Services team operates from a strength-based approach that encourages and supports choice, empowerment and focuses on the strengths of the individual.
 This approach has proven successful in guiding individuals into recovery, in fostering resiliency and in the promotion of wellness in the lives of individuals.
-The staffing consists of 1 FTE Program Manager, 1 FTE Coordinator, 2 FTE Behavioral Health Housing Specialist, 6 FTE Clinical Service Technicians Housing Support, 1 FTE PATH Outreach Specialist, 1 FTE Staff Services Analyst, 2 Clerical Support who are experienced in working closely and collaboratively with the community, BHRS and organizational service provider staff, and housing resources in Stanislaus County.
-Additional support staff available to residents is 1 FTE Benefit Specialist and 3 FTE Employment Support staff.
+The staffing consists of one FTE Program Manager, one FTE Coordinator, two FTE Behavioral Health Housing Specialist, six FTE Clinical Service Technicians Housing Support, two FTE Outreach Behavioral Health Specialist, one FTE Staff Services Analyst, and two Clerical Support who are experienced in working closely and collaboratively with the community, BHRS and organizational service providers, and navigating housing resources in Stanislaus County.
+Additional support staff available to residents includes one FTE Benefit Specialist and three FTE Employment Support staff.